LetsDNS/letsdns/docs/source/install.rst

 .. literalinclude:: _static/venv-install

-Before launching LetsDNS for the first time, you need to create a `configuration`_ file.
+Before launching LetsDNS for the first time, you need to create a configuration file.
+See the next documentation section for details.

-.. _configuration: config.html